Would like to become more involved in your community but don’t really have the time to spare to volunteer?

 You’re not alone!
 We seem to live such busy lives these days that it’s hard to imagine finding the spare hours we’d like to give to causes we believe in.

 So, why not try micro-volunteering instead?
 You might not even have to leave your couch to do it.

 Micro-volunteering is based on one very simple problem: people are more likely to volunteer their spare time to a good cause if it doesn’t take up much time and isn’t too much of an inconvenience.

 Micro-volunteering is all about doing little things that can help make the lives of others easier, better, or more connected.
 It might just be doing something neighbourly, like helping someone put their bins out on rubbish collection day if they find the task difficult.

 But it can also be something you do online.
 In fact, research shows 80 per cent of micro-volunteering occurs this way.
 Take the Be My Eyes app, for example.
 It’s a free phone app that connects blind and low-vision people with sighted volunteers, who provide visual assistance through a live video call.

 You might only be on a Be My Eyes call for a few minutes, but the assistance you’re able to provide can make someone’s life immeasurably easier in that time.

 So micro-volunteering online means you can volunteer wherever you are, whenever you have a bit of spare time – whether that’s during your lunch hour, on a bus ride home, or while there’s an ad break on the telly!

 Micro-volunteering ideas in your community

-Emer Duggan, Group Manager of Volunteering at Chorus, said what many people love about volunteering is the connection it creates with other people – and that’s something to keep in mind when you’re thinking about micro-volunteering opportunities.
+Emer Duggan from Chorus said what many people love about volunteering is the connection it creates with other people – and that’s something to keep in mind when you’re thinking about micro-volunteering opportunities.